 Inventory can also be physically marked with time and date of receiving, or stored within a specific area of the warehouse to assist with stock identification.
 When using warehouse location barcodes, this information can again be displayed by simply scanning the barcode for that warehouse location or pick bin.

 The bottom line

 Some operations do not require any implementation of a FIFO strategy, whilst most do.
-Rolling out a simple solution is necessary to avoid stock losses and to create a greater return on inventory spend.
+Rolling out the right solution is necessary to avoid stock losses and to create a greater return on inventory spend.

-Give us a call and see if we’re the right fit.
+Book in a time for your free demo to see our software in action, and see if we’re the right fit.